nullgemm/punknobs/readme.md

 For APIs with input callback support, it is ran in a fairly straightforward way.
 When the API reports inputs through events, it is executed as part of a loop.
-In the unfortunate case of an API that only supports polling, the user is expected to set a polling rate (a guide about that is available below) and the callback will be called as part of an internal loop as well, paced as requested.
+In the unfortunate case of an API that only supports polling, the user is expected to set a polling rate and the callback will be called as part of an internal loop as well, paced as requested.

 The goal here is to make sure any current and future game input API can be supported, while providing maximum abstraction and flexibility.